F1 2021 (video game): Development and features

 Codemasters revealed F1 2021 in April 2021, featuring a brand new story mode.
 New circuits Imola, Portimão, and Jeddah were added in as free updates later.
 The Marina Bay, Melbourne, Montreal and Suzuka circuits all feature in the game as originally intended, despite the cancellation of these races in real life due to the COVID-19 pandemic.
-Losail which was officially involved in real life is not involved in the game.
+Losail and Istanbul, which were officially involved in real life are not involved in the game.
 Yas Marina still uses its original layout.
 The Shanghai circuit also features in the game, as it forms part of the brand new Braking Point mode.

+Following FIA rules, the Russian flag was removed as a nationality option, causing Nikita Mazepin to compete under the 'Rest of the World' flag.
+Robert Kubica doesn't appear in the game having replacing Kimi Räikkönen at the Italian and Dutch Grand Prix.

 For the first time in career mode it is now possible for two players to participate in career mode together, either as teammates or rivals.

-Seven Formula One world champions and legends are selectable drivers in My Team: Ayrton Senna, Alain Prost, Michael Schumacher, Nico Rosberg, Jenson Button, David Coulthard and Felipe Massa.
+Seven prominent Formula One drivers are selectable in My Team: Ayrton Senna, Alain Prost, Michael Schumacher, Nico Rosberg, Jenson Button, David Coulthard and Felipe Massa.

 The visualization offered by the F1 2021 game has increased from the previous year, based on a more accurate sidetrack of the racing arena and the facial expressions of the characters in story mode.
 Furthermore, the full version of the opening titles for F1 broadcasts have been added after launching the game following the EA Sports and Codemasters logos.
 PlayStation 5 and Xbox Series X/S, and on PC, ray tracing support, as well as victory radio calls, also make its debut in the F1 game.

 Players can also form their own F1 team through the My Team feature within Career Mode.
 Through this feature, players will deal with the selection of sponsors and suppliers of car engines as well as the process of recruiting teammates.
 A new feature to this mode for 2021 was the addition of Department Events, where the player is given a scenario affecting the team and has to pick what, in their opinion, is the best decision.